Emile Smith Rowe: 2020–2022: First-team breakthrough

 On 22 July 2021, Smith Rowe ended months of speculation by signing a long-term deal with the club, reported to be a five-year contract.
 He was also handed the number 10 shirt for the new season, previously vacated by Mesut Özil.
+The fans wholeheartedly embraced him, often chanting his and Bukayo Saka's names to the tune of 'Rocking All Over the World' by Status Quo.
 On 26 September, Smith Rowe scored a goal and recorded an assist in a 3–1 win over rivals Tottenham.
 In November, Smith Rowe scored three goals in three consecutive league matches, scoring in Arsenal's 3–1 win over Aston Villa on 22 October, their 2–0 victory over Leicester City on 30 October, and the only goal in a 1–0 win over Watford on 7 November.

 On 5 December 2021, Smith Rowe would score his 5th league goal of the season in a 3–2 away defeat against Manchester United, later coming off injured with a tight groin which sidelined him for several matches.
 He would later make his return from injury with a substitute appearance against West Ham on 15 December, scoring in a 2–0 win at the Emirates.
 Smith Rowe would again go on to score as a substitute in the following league games against Leeds United and Norwich City.

 On 19 February 2022, Smith Rowe scored the opening goal against Brentford in a 2–1 home win.
 The goal, his tenth of the 2021–22 season, made him the first Hale End graduate since Cesc Fàbregas in 2009–10 to hit double figures in a season.